gcallah/JohnGray/papers/callahan.md

 which we may indeed strive to temper, but which we cannot hope to overcome" (1993, p.
 44).
 One can gather from that passage that Gray was not pleased by the outcome of Thatcherism and Reaganism.
-Indeed, during the 1990s, Gray was associated with New Labour -- the center-left movement that brought Tony Blair to power in Westminster -- and he became a prominent critic of global capitalism with his 1998 book *False Dawn*.
+Indeed, during the 1990s, Gray was associated with New Labour -- the center-left movement that brought Tony Blair to power in Westminster -- and he became a prominent critic of global capitalism with his book *False Dawn* (1998).

 #### Buchanan